Hand & Wrist

 The ER said I have a wrist sprain.
 Could it really be a fracture?

 Yes.
 Up to 20–30% of scaphoid fractures are X-ray negative initially.
-If you have snuffbox tenderness after a FOOSH, you should be evaluated further with MRI or repeat imaging — not simply reassured based on a negative initial X-ray.
+If you have snuffbox tenderness after a FOOSH, you should be evaluated further with MRI or repeat imaging.
+You should not simply be reassured based on a negative initial X-ray.

 Why is the proximal pole so serious?